The Renaissance

 How did Kings and Queens gain power before the enlightenment?

+The Enlightenment was a cultural and intellectual movement in the 17th and 18th centuries that emphasized reason, science, individualism, and skepticism of traditional authority.
+Several key philosophers helped lay the foundations for the Enlightenment.
 Key thinkers such as John Locke (who inspired modern democracy), Voltaire (who fought for free speech and questioned religion), Rousseau (who said all people should be free), and Kant (who encouraged people to think for themselves).

 These ideas helped spark revolutions and shaped how we think about human rights, democracy, and freedom today.